 HOUSE PASSES THE NATIONAL BLUE ALERT ACT OF 2013 - MAY 14, 2013

 — H.R.
 180, the National Blue Alert Act, which encourages "Blue Alert" plans throughout the country that disseminate information when a law enforcement officer is hurt or killed.
 Members passed this bill 406-2.

-We now have the Blue Alert Law in 18 States.
+The Blue Alert Law is now in 20 States.
 See if your State has the Blue Alert Law by clicking the About Us tab above.
 If your State does not have it, Call your State Reps., and tell them you want the Blue Alert Law in your State.